etw11/DunedinPACNI/README.md

 ### What if I am missing estimates for some ROIs?
 You may have missing data from certain ROIs because of low data quality or lack of availabiliy.
 If so, we allow users to impute the average score from the Dunedin Study MRI dataset.
 Each missing ROI will slightly reduce the accuracy of resulting DunedinPACNI scores.
 Because the same value is being imputed for all subjects, imputed ROIs should have a uniform effect on DunedinPACNI scores in your sample, to avoid affecting within-group comparisons.
 If you are missing >20% of the ROIs included in the DunedinPACNI algorithm, we think that is too much missingness to estimate DunedinPACNI and `ExportDunedinPACNI` will throw an error.

+If you have a lot of missingness, we would encourage you to consider [more sophisticated approaches to imputation](https://link.springer.com/article/10.1007/s12021-019-09426-x).
+Ultimately, however, how you handle missing data is up to your preferences, the specifics of your data, and your research question.

 To run `ExportDunedinPACNI` with missing ROIs, first make sure columns for those phenotypes are removed from the data frame being passed to `ExportDunedinPACNI`.

 Next, find the naming convention for the missing ROIs using `ROI_names`.
 To check this, run these commands in R: